 MA 671, Functions of a Complex Variable I, every spring.
-Differentiation and integration; contour integration; poles and residues; Taylor and Laurent series; and conformal mapping.
-Prerequisite: MA 529.
+Differentiation and integration, contour integration, poles and residues.
+Taylor and Laurent series, and conformal mapping.
+Prereq: MA 575 or consent of instructor.

 MA 672, Functions of a Complex Variable II, every fall.
 A continuation of MA 671 to include the Riemann Mapping theorem; Dirichlet problem; multiple valued functions; Riemann surfaces and applications.
 Prerequisite: MA 671.